 Ultimately no-show patients negatively affect overall performance.
 You can decrease no-shows by implementing this dashboard for your business and using patient engagement strategies to confirm appointments via text message or by leaving a callback request.

 The No-Show dashboard’s high prediction rates enable you to prioritize people who need treatment the most and avoid any revenue loss.
-Dashboards improve appointment scheduling by:
+Dashboards improve appointment scheduling by helping you identify the patterns of no-show by:

 KPIs to track in this dashboard are: